Symphony No. 10 (Schuman)

-The Symphony No. 10 American Muse is the final symphony by the American composer William Schuman.
+The Symphony No. 10, subtitled American Muse, is the final symphony by the American composer William Schuman.
 The work was commissioned by the National Symphony Orchestra to commemorate the United States Bicentennial.
 Its premiere was performed by the National Symphony Orchestra under the conductor Antal Doráti on April 6, 1976.
 Schuman dedicated the symphony "to the country's creative artists, past, present and future."

 Composition

 The symphony has a duration of roughly 30 minutes and is composed in three movements: